google/fscrypt/README.md

 ### Locking and unlocking a directory

-As noted in the troubleshooting below, we (as of now) have to unmount a filesystem after purging its keys to clear the necessary caches.

 ```bash
 # Write a file to our encrypted directory.
 >>>>> echo "Hello World" > /mnt/disk/dir1/secret.txt